kamomil/dafna-madrase/README.md

 ```

-now we run 'tutor local launch'
+now we run `tutor local launch`

-I got some things starting to run but at the end I got: en error:
+I got some things starting to run but at the end I en error:

 ```
 (env) 6.8dafna@guri:~$ tutor local launch
 ==================================================